 Software such as Google Translate or Microsoft’s language learning app doesn’t offer the same English translation accuracy as paid apps.

-Compared to other language translators, English-Spanish translators and translation services don’t often charge as much.
-While some language translators may charge nearly $100 an hour, there are plenty of Spanish translators that only charge around $25 an hour.
+Compared to other language translators, English-to-Spanish-speaking translators and translation services don’t often charge as much.
+While some language translators may charge nearly $100 an hour, there are plenty of Spanish-speaking translators that only charge around $25 an hour.

 Why the difference in cost?
 There are tons of apps, programs, and tools that automate English/Spanish translation for you — meaning you can get an accurate translation without hiring a human to follow you around and translate text and audio.